 Burttons Track and Whare/Tokomaru River (km1543)-Makahika Outdoor Pursuits Centre (km1569)

-It was a rainy day all day.
+It was rainy all day.
 I started out with my umbrella but put it away because the rain was too light to bother.
 We had a few climbs through forest, along with a short stint through gorse.
 The rain made the trails a bit slippery but the mud was manageable.
 My new shoes are no longer blue, though.
-Connor amused me by belting out American Pie while we climbed.
+Connor entertained me by belting out American Pie while we climbed.
 That’s right, he’s so fit that he can sing in a full voice going uphill.
 I’ve never even seen him breathing hard.
 He’s got a really good voice too.

 At the end of the Makahika track, we ran into German Harry, Dutch Mary, and American Dan.
 Harry and Mary are a couple.
 They were all part of a bigger group that did the Whanganui river together, then rode bikes to Palmy.
 We’ve known that they were just ahead of us for awhile.
 Sources like hut books and holiday park staff always tell you who or how many are just up ahead.